Camille Saint-Saëns: 1900–21: Last years

 When a group of French musicians led by Saint-Saëns tried to organise a boycott of German music during the First World War, Fauré and Messager dissociated themselves from the idea, though the disagreement did not affect their friendship with their old teacher.
 They were privately concerned that their friend was in danger of looking foolish with his excess of patriotism, and his growing tendency to denounce in public the works of rising young composers, as in his condemnation of Debussy's En blanc et noir (1915): "We must at all costs bar the door of the Institut against a man capable of such atrocities; they should be put next to the cubist pictures."
 His determination to block Debussy's candidacy for election to the Institut was successful, and caused bitter resentment from the younger composer's supporters.
 Saint-Saëns's response to the neoclassicism of Les Six was equally uncompromising: of Darius Milhaud's polytonal symphonic suite Protée (1919) he commented, "fortunately, there are still lunatic asylums in France".

 Saint-Saëns gave what he intended to be his farewell concert as a pianist in Paris in 1913, but his retirement was soon in abeyance as a result of the war, during which he gave many performances in France and elsewhere, raising money for war charities.
 These activities took him across the Atlantic, despite the danger from German submarines.

 In November 1921, Saint-Saëns gave a recital at the Institut for a large invited audience; it was remarked that his playing was as vivid and precise as ever, and that his personal bearing was admirable for a man of eighty-six.
 He left Paris a month later for Algiers, with the intention of wintering there, as he had long been accustomed to do.
-While there, he died without warning of a heart attack on 16 December 1921.
+While there he died of a heart attack on 16 December 1921.
 His body was taken back to Paris, and after a state funeral at the Madeleine he was buried at the cimetière du Montparnasse.
 Heavily veiled, in an inconspicuous place among the mourners from France's political and artistic élite, was his widow, Marie-Laure, whom he had last seen in 1881.